EmilStalvinge/LeafAreaAnalyser/README.md

 # LeafAreaAnalyser
-Calculates the area of green leaves placed on an A4 paper
+Calculates amount of area eaten by insects on leaves placed on an A4 paper